Be a Citizen Scientist

 What on earth is a chew card?!
 It’s a card that is covered with a non-toxic paste (like coloured peanut butter) that is then placed in our nature reserves.
 Over time these cards are bitten or chewed by rats, mice, possums, hedgehogs, stoats and even other creatures like dogs and cats as they are attracted to the paste.
 The bites in the chew cards leave behind distinctive marks that we can identify - and then counting the number of cards bitten by the different animals gives us an idea of how many there are.

-The PFK Chew Card Campaign is our annual survey which places these chew cards along survey lines in over 43 reserves in Kaipātiki.
+The PFK Chew Card Campaign is our annual survey which places these chew cards along survey lines in 44 reserves in Kaipātiki.
 The results from the campaign allow an in-depth look at where pest control is needed the most, or where a variety of traps is needed.
 It helps us track the valuable and appreciated efforts reserve volunteers and backyard trappers are contributing.

 Pest Free Kaipātiki has run the Citizen Science chew card campaign each year since 2017 and have found a clear correlation between where volunteers and/or halo backyard trappers are active - we have far fewer pest chews in a very short period of time which is great for out native biodiversity.